Kaberamaido District

 Kaberamaido is a district in Eastern Uganda.
 Like most other Ugandan districts, it is named after its 'chief town', Kaberamaido, where the district headquarters are located.

 Location

 Kaberamaido District lies approximately between Latitudes:1.5500 to 2.3834 and Longitudes:30.0167 to 34.3000.
 The average coordinates of the district are:01 47N, 33 09E.
-The district is bordered by Alebtong District to the north, Amuria District to the northeast, Soroti District to the east, Serere District to the southeast, Buyende District to the south, Amolatar District to the southwest and Dokolo District to the northwest.
+The district is bordered by Kalaki District to the east and northeast, Serere District to the southeast, Buyende District to the south, Amolatar District to the southwest and Dokolo District to the north and northwest.
 The District headquarters at Kaberamaido lies approximately 65 km by road, west of Soroti, the largest city in the sub-region.
 It lies approximately 215 km, by road, northeast of Kampala, the capital of Uganda and the nation's largest city.

 Physical measurements

 The following are the district measurements: